Dallas Baptist University: Unity Walk

-Beginning in 2017, DBU has held an annual Unity Walk on MLK Day, with the DBU community coming together to remember the world of Martin Luther King, Jr., and pray for the dream of a unified country to become a reality.
-In addition to the walk, a special speaker each year recites King's famous “I Have a Dream” speech.
+Beginning in 2017, DBU has held an annual Unity Walk on Martin Luther King Jr. Day (MLK Day), with the DBU community coming together to remember the world of Martin Luther King Jr., and pray for the dream of a unified country to become a reality.
+In addition to the walk, a special speaker each year recites King's famous "I Have a Dream" speech.
 Also during the day, students, faculty, and staff participate in the service projects in Dallas as a part of the national MLK Day of Service.

 Athletics

 Dallas Baptist University's Patriot Athletic Department sponsors 15 intercollegiate athletics teams that compete in the National Collegiate Athletic Association (NCAA) and the National Christian College Athletic Association (NCCAA).
 DBU also sponsors cheerleading and beginning in the fall of 2010, ice hockey at the club levels.
 All teams compete at the NCAA Division II level and compete in the Lone Star Conference, with the exception of the baseball team, which is a member of the Division I Conference USA, which they joined in the 2014 season.
 Although the baseball team played as an independent for several years, they accepted an invitation to join the Western Athletic Conference for the 2013 season.
 DBU also sponsors six intercollegiate club sports.
-The Diamond Belles are also an active part of the Patriot Athletic Department, serving as an auxiliary group of the Athletic Department.
+The Diamond Belles are also an active part of the Patriot Athletic Department, serving as an auxiliary group.

-In 2021, the Women's Golf team won the NCAA Division 2 National Championship.
+In 2021, the women's golf team won the NCAA Division II National Championship.

-The DBU Baseball Team continues to be a premier sport for the school, with the team returning to an NCAA Super Regionals for the second time in school history in 2021, falling to Virginia in Game 3.
+The DBU baseball team continues to be a premier sport for the school, with the team returning to an NCAA Super Regionals for the second time in school history in 2021, falling to Virginia in Game 3.

 The Athletic Department also features a Christ-centered Patriot Discipleship program, entitled "Champions for Christ," as well as the Athletic Department's Global Missions Initiative with athletic mission trips to Guatemala, Northern England, Peru, and South Korea.

 Teams

-A member of the Lone Star Conference, Dallas Baptist University sponsors eight men's and seven women's teams in NCAA sanctioned sports:
+A member of the Lone Star Conference, Dallas Baptist University sponsors eight men's and seven women's teams in NCAA-sanctioned sports: DBU is also home to a debate team that competes within the International Public Debate Association (IPDA).
+The team began competing in the fall of 2021.